ReallyNeedCash - Beginner's Guide to Cash App & NetSpend

-Does Cash App have Buyer protection?
-Cash App does not offer buyer or fraud protection.
-It does not offer a protection program for any authorized payments – for example, They are not responsible for your purchase using Cash App if you receive the item faulty or not receive at all.
+No, Cash App has no fraud and Buyer protection.
+It does not offer a protection program for any authorized payments – for example, They are not responsible for your purchase using Cash App if you receive the item faulty or not received at all.

 Does Cash App Have fraud Protection?